Tirthhalvadia/RISC-V-RV32I/tests.md

 ## Conclusion

-These test cases validate essential functionalities of the processor, ensuring correct execution of arithmetic, logical, memory, and control flow operations.
-If you encounter any discrepancies, verify the instruction execution flow and debugging outputs.
+These test cases systematically verify the execution of fundamental instructions in the RV32I (RISC-V 32-bit Integer) instruction set, ensuring the correct implementation of arithmetic, logical, memory access, and control flow operations.
+The RV32I architecture forms the foundation of many RISC-V processors, and validating its instruction set is crucial for building reliable and efficient CPU designs.
+By running these test cases, we confirm the functional correctness of the 5-stage pipelined processor, ensuring that it adheres to the expected behavior defined by the RISC-V ISA.
+Any deviations in the waveform results should be carefully analyzed to debug potential pipeline hazards, forwarding issues, or incorrect instruction decoding.

+This testing methodology can be extended to validate additional instructions and custom extensions if required.
+Further optimizations, such as branch prediction, can be incorporated to enhance processor performance.